zabertech/zaber-examples/src/motion_input_shaping/input_shaper_types.md

 Different types of shapers can be used to generate the shaped trajectories that can be executed by a controller through streams.
 A shaper consists of a series of impulses with responses that cancel each other out when combined.
 These impulses are convolved with the original trajectory to produce a shaped trajectory that reduces vibration at the resonant frequency of the system.
 The trajectory duration is extended by the duration of the shaper so there is a move time penalty incurred with input shaping.

 ## The Zero Vibration Shaper
-The most basic implementation of a shaper is the ZV shaper.
-This shaper consists of two impulses separated by half a resonant period.
-The resulting responses from each impulse destructively interfere with each other resulting in no residual vibration as shown in the figure below.
+The most basic implementation of a shaper is the ZV shaper which consists of two impulses separated by half a resonant period.
+The resulting responses from each impulse destructively interfere with each other resulting in no residual vibration as demonstrated in the figure below.

 ![input_shaping.jpg](img/input_shaping.jpg)